hwstar/BOMtools/README.md

 manufacturer's part number with the --mpn option.
 For new parts entered without these options, the default values will be used:

-"Open Market" for the manufacturer
+* "Open Market" for the manufacturer
-"N/A" for the manufacturer's part number
+* "N/A" for the manufacturer's part number

 Other command line options are available to get the next part number to be assigned, modify a title, list all the parts or manufacturers, query by part number or manufacturer.

-Once all your parts are in the database, you can run the merge program by calling it from Kicad, or externally on the Eagle .csv file

-The output will look like this when imported into your spreadsheet:
+Examples are shown below.

 ![ProjectPicture](Screenshot.png)